 And I can’t control this in another person.
 I can’t make someone value what they don’t value.
 Recently I was visiting some folks.
 These friends are very aware beings, but I could not get them interested in sitting in silence with me for a few hours.
 I offered a lot of invitations.
 But they wanted to nap, or play, or go for a walk.
 And I saw there was no real devotion for sitting practice.
 Now, I value it; I like to sit and sit and sit and sit.

 I couldn’t control it in them.
 I could, however, trust that everyone has their own values, and take my own invitation to sit unencumbered in gorgeous solitude with silence.

 So, if you have these four things, you will change.

 If your lover, your friend, your mother, your coach, etc., has these four things… then yes, stand by, because they will be transforming.
 Their spiritual healing process will be well under way.

 Without them?
-It’s highly unlikely you or them will experience any transformation or spiritual healing.
+It’s highly unlikely you or they will experience any transformation or deeper healing.
 In which case, don’t keep waiting around, or fooling yourself that change is on the way.

 Need that process?
 Come join us this summer!
 And start with the tools here!

 I want to introduce you to Meghan Roekle.
 I met Meg a number of years ago and had the immense privilege of witnessing her unfolding…